falco81/DOSRetroPC/README.md

 - PicoGUS MPU-401 → port 300h → McCake (WP32) — SF2 soundfonty, GM hry
 - LPT1 disabled in BIOS to free IRQ 7 for PicoGUS
 - SC-55 must be first in MIDI chain, MT-32 on SC-55 MIDI THRU
-- CTMOUSE /R2 = horizontal resolution 2; myš je moderní BLE myš přes ESP32 bridge (PS/2 IRQ 12 nebo RS232 IRQ 3/4)
+- CTMOUSE /R2 = horizontal resolution 2; mouse is a modern BLE mouse via ESP32 bridge (PS/2 IRQ 12 or RS232 IRQ 3/4)
 - ULTRADIR must point to C:\DRIVERS\PICOGUS root (not MIDI subfolder)
 - CT3900 IDE port must be DISABLED (JP2+JP3 closed) — conflicts with motherboard IDE
 - CT3900 SIMM slots: both must be populated simultaneously with identical modules
 - **ULTRAMID.EXE** required for Tyrian and Raptor GUS music — use `GUS.BAT` launcher, not AUTOEXEC
 - **McCake power** — from waveblaster header (PicoGUS) or floppy connector
-- **CPU upgrade — K6/K6-2 na Socket 7:** K7 v Socket 7 neexistuje (K7 = Athlon, Slot A/Socket A).
-K6/300 (bez 3DNow!) je prakticky stejný výkon jako Pentium MMX 200 se slabším FPU — není to upgrade.
-K6-2/300 (s 3DNow!) odpovídá přibližně Pentium MMX 233. **Rhino 15 má Intel PIIX4 chipset** — K6-2 plně využijí jen Super Socket 7 desky s VIA/ALi chipsetem.
-Na Intel TX chipset K6-2 nenaplní potenciál, v FPU hrách (Quake, GLQuake) bude stejně rychlý nebo pomalejší.
-Pentium MMX 200 na Intel TX je optimální kombinace pro DOS gaming — výborná kompatibilita, spolehlivý FPU.
-K6-2/300 není doporučený upgrade pro tento setup.
+- **CPU upgrade — K6/K6-2 on Socket 7:** K7 does not exist in Socket 7 (K7 = Athlon, Slot A/Socket A).
+K6/300 (no 3DNow!) is essentially the same performance as Pentium MMX 200 with a weaker FPU — not an upgrade.
+K6-2/300 (with 3DNow!) is roughly equivalent to Pentium MMX 233. **Rhino 15 has an Intel PIIX4 chipset** — K6-2 CPUs only reach their potential on Super Socket 7 boards with VIA/ALi chipsets.
+On Intel TX chipset the K6-2 will not reach its potential and will be equal or slower in FPU-heavy games (Quake, GLQuake).
+Pentium MMX 200 on Intel TX is the optimal combination for DOS gaming — excellent compatibility, reliable FPU.
+K6-2/300 is not a recommended upgrade for this system.

 ---